 (360) 709-4600 workforce@wtb.wa.gov

 The Workforce Board is a partnership of business, labor and government dedicated to helping residents succeed in family-wage jobs, while meeting employer needs for skilled workers.
+Our vision is that every Washington community is thriving, inclusive and economically resilient.

-Find Education & Careers
+Find Education and Careers

 Explore careers, compare WA higher education program outcomes, more!